-If you’re looking to maximize your gym time, consider doing a hybrid practice of yoga with weights.
+If you’re looking to maximize your gym time, consider doing a hybrid practice of yoga and strength training with weights.
 Many gyms offer yoga sculpt classes that start off with one- to five-pound weights to build strength while holding complementary poses.
 You should definitely master the basics of yoga before bringing weights into the mix, but the two practices work surprisingly well together.

 Also, try doing yoga as a warm-up before aerobic exercise or as a cool-down after going for a run.
 It’s an incredibly versatile practice that can easily be incorporated into what you’re already doing for your body.

 Yoga increases muscle endurance, since you typically hold a given pose and repeat it several times during a workout.

 This can add another dimension to your overall strength.

 By holding positions longer, doing more repetitions, and learning new poses, yoga can become more challenging.
 Before you try advanced poses like arm balances, start with the basics, use a yoga DVD, or consult videos online.